Learn to Speak Scouting

 Second Class

-The rank above Tenderfoot in Boy Scout and Varsity Scout advancement.
+The rank above Tenderfoot in Scout and Varsity Scout advancement.

 Senior Patrol Leader